Salma Hayek Has ‘Unexpected Encounter’ While Going For A Swim

 Salma Hayek hasn’t let being 52-years-old stop her from sharing a captivating array of bathing suit snaps over the past few days.

-In fact, the Grown Ups and Grow Ups 2 actress sent her 10.8 million Instagram followers into a frenzy just a few hours ago by sharing a sizzling snap of herself flaunting her curvaceous backside for the camera.
+In fact, the Grown Ups and Grown Ups 2 actress sent her 10.8 million Instagram followers into a frenzy just a few hours ago by sharing a sizzling snap of herself flaunting her curvaceous backside for the camera.

-Standing in water that was up to her thighs, Hayek stood with her back facing the camera as she sported a lilac purple one-piece bathing suit.
+Standing in water that was up to her thighs, Hayek stood with her back facing the camera as she sported a lilac-purple one-piece bathing suit.
 The actress used one hand to support the wrist of her other hand while placing her arms up on her forehead as she looked to be admiring the view of the water meeting the skyline in the distance.

-The suit featured an cluster of thick straps on the back leaving peek-a-boo style cut-outs all over Salma’s back offering her fans a teasing display of skin.
+The suit featured a cluster of thick straps, leaving peek-a-boo style cut-outs all over Salma’s back, offering her fans a teasing display of skin.

 Attached to the Instagram post was also a short video clip that showed Hayek walking and swimming around in the water that was now up to her waist.
 The video featured the actress from both the side and front, which allowed her to flaunt how flattering the purple swimsuit looked as it hugged her busty bosom.

-As both an American and Mexican actress, the caption of her photo and video clip read “I love unexpected encounters” in both English and Spanish.
+As both an American and Mexican actress, the caption of her photo and video clip read, “I love unexpected encounters” in English and Spanish.

-Behind Hayek several dark and light colored horses could be seen trotting through the water that was up to their bellies.
+Behind Hayek, several dark and light-colored horses could be seen trotting through the water that was up to their bellies.
 Each horse that was visible in the footage had a rider on top of them as they made their way through the water.

-At a loss for words, many of her fans flooded the comments with heart and fire emojis.
+At a loss for words, many of her fans flooded the comments with heart and fire emoji.
 One fan admitted to turning on “zoom mode” to get a better look at Salma in her bathing suit.

 The photo and video clip of Hayek swimming with horses comes just three days after she put her voluptuous bust on display while rocking a vibrant candy red bikini top.